fightforthefuture/votebot-www/app/privacy.md

 Protecting the privacy of the young is especially important.
 For that reason, the HelloVote Providers never collect information through the HelloVote Tool from individuals who the HelloVote Providers know are under 13, and no part of the HelloVote Tool is structured to attract anyone under 13.
 If the HelloVote Providers become aware of having information about anyone under 13, the HelloVote Providers will promptly delete the information.

 ## California Privacy Rights
 If you reside in California and have provided your personally identifiable information to the HelloVote Providers, you may request information once per calendar year about the HelloVote Providers’ disclosures of certain categories of your personally identifiable information to third parties for their direct marketing purposes.
-Such requests must be submitted to the HelloVote Providers at (team@hello.vote)[mailto:team@hello.vote].
+Such requests must be submitted to the HelloVote Providers at <team@hello.vote>.

 ## Changes to this Privacy Policy
 The HelloVote Providers may update this Privacy Policy at any time.
 When it does, the HelloVote Providers will revise the updated date at the bottom of this page.
 The HelloVote Providers encourage Users to frequently check this page for any changes to stay informed about what information the HelloVote Providers collect and how they use that information.
 You acknowledge and agree that it is your responsibility to review this Privacy Policy periodically and become aware of any modifications since your last visit.